Same-sex marriage in Greece

 Same-sex marriage has been legal in Greece since 16 February 2024.
 In July 2023, Prime Minister Kyriakos Mitsotakis, head of the re-elected New Democracy party, announced his government's intention to legalise same-sex marriage.
-Its legalisation was part of an action plan for LGBT equality, which was drafted by a special committee appointed by Mitsotakis in 2021.
+Its legalisation formed part of an LGBT equality action plan drafted in 2021 by a special committee appointed by Mitsotakis.
 Legislation was introduced to the Hellenic Parliament on 1 February 2024 and passed on 15 February by 176 votes to 76.
 The bill was signed into law by President Katerina Sakellaropoulou and took effect upon publication in the Government Gazette on 16 February.
 Polling suggests that a majority of Greeks support the legal recognition of same-sex marriage.
 Greece was the 16th member state of the European Union, the 21st country in Europe, and the 36th in the world to allow same-sex couples to marry.

 Legislation recognizing cohabitation agreements, providing same-sex couples with some of the rights and benefits of marriage, was approved by the Hellenic Parliament on 23 December 2015 and published in the Government Gazette the following day.